Kew isn’t just for gardeners! Children can be entertained all day long with family-friendly activities — explore our attractions for kids of all ages.

 Kew's compost heap is one of the biggest non-commercial heaps in Europe.

 The Evolution House is now closed as part of the Temperate House restoration project.
-This work will allow us to remove, relocate and propagate important plant collections prior to the construction works.

 Come and test your balance in Kew's natural play area, located among the trees in the conservation area.

 The Marine Aquarium is housed in the basement of the Palm House, recreating four major marine habitats and emphasising the importance of marine plants.